-\edit{In Table~\ref{tab:DB-compare}, we compare the running times of the (non-uniform) C++ algorithm implemented by the authors of~\cite{LP24} and our (uniform) algorithm implemented in C; both implementations are available online for download at~\cite{dbseq}.
+In Table~\ref{tab:DB-compare}, we compare the running times of the (non-uniform) C++ algorithm implemented by the authors of~\cite{LP24} and our (uniform) algorithm implemented in C; both implementations are available online for download at~\cite{dbseq}.
 We average the running time over 10 iterations, not including the time it takes to output the sequence.\footnote{Our experiments were run on an iMac desktop with an Apple M4 processor.
 Our experimental times are faster than those reported in~\cite{LP24}, which is likely due to a faster processor.} Interestingly, using the standard \texttt{rand()} function in the latter implementation resulted in a large cycle of generated bits, which did not allow all vertices to be visited during the ``random'' walk when $n \geq 28$.
 Thus, an alternate method for generating random bits had to be deployed.~\footnote{We added a value corresponding to the number of times the current vertex had been visited to the output of \texttt{rand()}.} If running time is a concern, the non-uniform result from~\cite{LP24} may be preferred for such applications.
 However, if a sequence is desired to be generated \emph{uniformly at random}, the one presented in this paper should be considered.
-It is also important to note that the algorithm described in this paper is a ``Las Vegas'' algorithm which means that no upper bound on the running time can be given, as it is not guaranteed to terminate. }
+It is also important to note that the algorithm described in this paper is a ``Las Vegas'' algorithm which means that no upper bound on the running time can be given, as it is not guaranteed to terminate.